7 Smart Ways to Get Quality SEO Backlinks from PR

 Don’t use the same content and push to multiple sites as this is seen as spam, and you could incur a Google penalty.
 Remember: get the host to agree on including a dofollow backlink ahead of time.

 5. Increase Social Shares With Visual Content

-Most SEO experts agree that pages with the highest number total backlinks tended to rank best in Google.
-More social shares can lead to more incoming links and are important for raising domain authority and page authority.
+Most SEO experts agree that pages with the highest total backlinks tended to rank best in Google.
+More social shares can lead to more incoming links and raise domain authority and page authority.